Everything you need to know about Nevis offshore company

 That said, the leading legitimate purposes leading to company formation in Nevis include:

 - Asset protection

 - Need for confidentiality

 - Holding company

 B. Nevis Limited Liability Company (LLC)

-Nevis LLC is a business structure that combines features of a limited company and that of a limited partnership.
+Nevis LLC is a business structure that combines features of a limited Nevis Company and that of a limited partnership.
 It is a sleek cross between a partnership and a company, and investors enjoy the benefits of both types of business incorporation.